draumaz/plains-rb/README.md

-# The Plains, en rouge
+# The Plains: Ruby Edition
-The official rewrite of [The Plains](https://github.com/draumaz/plains) into Ruby.

-Codebase will be merged with main once it has reached feature parity.
+[The Plains](https://github.com/draumaz/plains), but written in Ruby.